Jordyn Woods Poses With Roses In A Plunging Bodysuit

 In the caption, Jordyn wrote the words "I love you," and while she didn't mention her boyfriend's name, she tagged Karl-Anthony Towns' Instagram page in the picture.
 She also gave credit to Dose of Roses by tagging the company's page in the post.

-The newest social media upload has been liked more than 418,000 times and received over 2,100 comments in less than a day of being live on the social media platform.
-Jordyn’s legion of fans, including several famous internet personalities, wrote various messages in the comments section, with most of them telling her how stunning she looked.
-Some others weren’t as chatty and decided to use their choice of emoji.
+The newest social media upload has been liked more than 418,000 times and received over 2,100 comments within a day of going live on the social media platform.
+Jordyn's legion of fans, including several famous internet personalities, wrote various messages in the comments section, with most of them telling her how stunning she looked.
+Some others weren't as chatty and decided to use their choice of emoji.

 "Wow, girl!
 You look amazing!!
 Hard work pays off!!!
 Keep it up," one of her fans commented.